 This might seem to suggest a phrasal layering account of cases like (3.2.2) along the following lines.
 A vP can be nominalized only if it contains a maximum of one argument, perhaps because something about the nominalization environment provides syntactic licensing (such as abstract Case licensing) for only one argument.
 The dative argument of (3.2.2) cannot correspond to the genitive of the nominalization because it cannot be a sole argument of the vP-it only occurs when the accusative is also present.
 But if the accusative is present, then there are two DPs that need to be licensed, and nominalizations do not have the "licensing resources" for this.
 In contrast, the accusative argument can happily occur without the dative, so that kind of vP-where there is no dative-can be nominalized and the otherwise-accusative argument can be licensed as a genitive.
-In (256), either argument, the otherwise-dative or the otherwise-accusative, can be licensed as a genitive.
+In (75), either argument can occur as the sole complement in the vP, so either kind of vP can be nominalized and either argument, the otherwise-dative or the otherwise-accusative, can be licensed as a genitive.

 While initially attractive, there are several reasons that this account does not go through.
 First, note that only one internal argument at a time can be inherited for a given nominalization, and this cannot be reduced to licensing.
-In (257), where there is a genitive and an $\hat{a}$ -PP, the genitive must correspond to the external argument.
-This cannot be attributed to Case licensing or the like, because both internal arguments should be licensed, one as a genitive and the other as a an $\hat{a}$ -PP.
+In (76), where there is a genitive and an $\acute{a}$ -PP, the genitive must correspond to the external argument.
+This cannot be attributed to Case licensing or the like, because both internal arguments should be licensed, one as a genitive and the other as a an $\acute{a}$ -PP.

-(257) kenn-sla barnanna á tungumálinu teach-NMLZ children.the.GEN on language.the = 'the children's teaching of the language' \ 'the teaching of the language to the children'
+(76) kenn-sla barnanna á tungumálinu teach-NMLZ children.the.GEN on language.the = 'the children's teaching of the language' \ 'the teaching of the language to the children'

 This is unexpected on a phrasal layering account, but follows from the present account as long as we assume, quite plausibly, that n cannot select or license the kind of structure that builds ditransitives in verb phrases.
 For example, we may assume that v may take a low ApplP complement, but n may not.
 The derived n is interpreted like the verb, but the complement of n must syntactically be a DP or PP, and therefore must correspond to a DP or PP with the appropriate interpretation in the verb phrase.
-Second, and more strikingly, while the genitive may seem to correspond to the applied dative argument, an á-PP may not.
+Second, and more strikingly, while the genitive may seem to correspond to the applied dative argument, an $\hat{a}$ -PP may not.

-- (258) a. kenn-slan á tungumálinu teach-NMLZ on language.the.GEN 'the teaching of the language' - b. \ kenn-slan á börnunum teach-NMLZ on children.the 'the teaching of the children'
+- (77) a. kenn-slan á tungumálinu teach-NMLZ on language.the.GEN 'the teaching of the language' - b. \ kenn-slan á börnunum teach-NMLZ on children.the 'the teaching of the children'